johnnovak/RML-Amiga/docs/docs/manual/save-states.md

 The overwhelming majority of adventure, strategy, puzzle games, and simulators that feature in-game saves are also safe.
-Generally, you can even mix in-game saves with save states, but make sure to _never_ create a save state when you're in the in the "disk menu" or the "save menu" of the game, or when there is any disk activity in progress.
+Generally, you can even mix in-game saves with save states, but make sure to _never_ create a save state when you're in the "disk menu" or the "save menu" of the game, or when there is any disk activity in progress.